-- The credit risk of the underlying exposures is transferred to third parties, and has been separated into two or more transhes reflecting different levels of seniority; - The performance of the securitization depends upon the performance of the underlying exposures; - All or substantially all of the underlying exposures are financial exposures; and - The underlying exposures are not owned by an operating company or certain other issuers.
+- All or a portion of the credit risk of the underlying exposures is transferred to third parties, and has been separated into two or more tranches reflecting different levels of seniority; - The performance of the securitization depends upon the performance of the underlying exposures; - All or substantially all of the underlying exposures are financial exposures; and - The underlying exposures are not owned by an operating company or certain other issuers.

-Securitization exposures include on- or off-balance sheet exposures (including credit enhancements) that arise from a traditional securitization or synthetic securitization (including a re-securitization transaction; or an exposure that directly or indirectly references a securitization (e.g., a credit derivative).
-A re-securitization is an exposure based on the performance of more than one underlying exposure and in which one or more of the underlying exposures is itself a securitization exposure.
+Securitization exposures include on- or off-balance sheet exposures (including credit enhancements) that arise from a traditional securitization or synthetic securitization (including a re-securitization transaction); or an exposure that directly or indirectly references a securitization exposure (e.g., a credit derivative).
+A re-securitization is a securitization which has more than one underlying exposure and in which one or more of the underlying exposures is itself a securitization exposure.